-The new version of Windows, Windows 11, is coming out later this year.
+The new version of Windows, Windows 11, is out.
 As an IT enthusiast or professional, you probably want to test it out.
 See the new layout for yourself, and test the new look and feel of Windows 11.
 The best way to do this is in a VirtualBox.

 In this article, I am going to walk you through downloading the official Windows 11 ISO and the installation of VirtualBox and Windows 11.

 So the first step is to download the official Windows 11 ISO from Microsoft.
 To download the ISO you will need to be a Windows Insider.
 If you are already one, then you can skip the first step, otherwise, follow along to register yourself as a Windows insider.

 Step 1 – Register for the Windows insider program

 To register for the Windows Insider program you will need to have a Microsoft account (the account that you use for Outlook, Microsoft Office / 365, etc).
 If you sign up for the Windows Insider program then you get early access to the latest features and Windows Update.